Advertiser Disclosure

 Unsecured credit cards do not require a security deposit.
 Consequently, they’re generally reserved for consumers with good or excellent credit scores.
 Financial responsibility will help with any credit card, but it’s more important to practice responsible use of unsecured cards.
 A higher limit and more spending power have their advantages, but if you plunge deep into credit card debt, it can become difficult to recover.
 Secured cards have safety brakes in place to minimize how much money you can lose.

-If you are able to qualify for a regular credit card with a lower credit score, expect to pay steep fees.
+If you qualify for a regular credit card with a lower credit score, expect to pay steep fees.
 In addition, the cost of borrowing, or APR, will also likely be on the higher end.
 Credit card companies look at several factors when deciding on those rates, including your credit score.
 Therefore, you should review the terms and conditions of an unsecured card to understand the fees and APR involved.
 This analysis can help you avoid an unpleasant surprise.

 What Are the Benefits of a Secured Credit Card?